 If you go out of business or stop paying wages to your employees, you must file a final return.
 To tell the IRS that Form 941-SS for a particular quarter is your final return, check the box on line 18 and enter the date you last paid wages.
 Also attach a statement to your return showing the name of the person keeping the payroll records and the address where those records will be kept.

-See the Instructions for Form W-3SS, Transmittal of Wage and Tax Statements, for information about earlier dates for the expedited furnishing and filing of Forms W-2AS, W-2CM, W-2GU, or W-2VI when a final Form 941-SS is filed.
+See the Instructions for Form W-3SS, Transmittal of Wage and Tax Statements, for information about earlier dates for the expedited furnishing and filing of the following Wage and Tax Statements when a final Form 941-SS is filed.